Cheesemantice/SpoutcraftMod/README.md

 __Why do I get `javac: source release 1.7 requires target release 1.7` in IntelliJ when running the client configuration?__
 >Sometimes another project can mess with the settings in IntelliJ.
 Fixing this is relatively easy.

 >1.
-Go to 'File > Settings'<br>
+Go to 'File > Settings'.
 >2.
-Click the drop down for 'Compiler' on the left-hand side and select 'Java Compiler'.<br>
+Click the drop down for 'Compiler' on the left-hand side and select 'Java Compiler'.
 >3.
-Select SpoutcraftMod and set the 'Target bytecode version' as '1.7'.<br>
+Select SpoutcraftMod and set the 'Target bytecode version' as '1.7'.
 >4.
-Click Apply and OK and try running it again.<br>
+Click Apply and OK and try running it again.

 __A dependency was added, but my IDE is missing it!
 How do I add it?__
 >If a new dependency was added, you can run either 'gradle ideaModule' or for Eclipse 'gradle eclipse'.
 This should recreate the settings for your IDE and add the missing dependency.